07 Jan Cabo Delgado Emergency Appeal

-The Diocese of Nampula team met with Joana & other IDP’s in host communities and in camps to assess & support their huge needs.
-This appeal aims to give humanitarian and spiritual support to some of these communities including Joana.
+The Diocese of Nampula team met with Gabrielle & other IDP’s in host communities and in camps to assess & support their huge needs.
+This appeal aims to give humanitarian and spiritual support to some of these communities including Gabrielle.

 Please support us and give now so we can make a difference today.

 Photos: Muassite Miguel who heads up the Community Development work at the Anglican Diocese of Nampula visits the IDP camp at Namialo, 80km from Nampula with Fr Eugenio Mepo.
 This is the main IDP camp in northern Mozambique.
-Muassite met with Joana and her her story.
+Muassite met with Gabrielle and heard her story.